How to Pass the Ontario Real Estate Exam

 Passing the Ontario real estate exam is less about how much you memorize and more about how well you reason.
 The exam asks you to understand duties, disclosure, timing, and representation, then choose the safest, most correct answer in a realistic situation.
 Students who treat it as a vocabulary test are the ones most often surprised on exam day.

-This guide walks through a practical approach: understand how the exam actually tests you, practice with original questions that explain every answer choice, drill the high-value topics that decide most questions, and rehearse under the clock so exam day feels familiar.
+This guide walks through a practical approach: understand how the exam actually tests you, practise with original questions that explain every answer choice, drill the high-value topics that decide most questions, and rehearse under the clock so exam day feels familiar.
 Done well, preparation is steady and unglamorous, and it works.

 Ontario's pre-registration exams are standardized and administered by Meazure Learning, no matter which approved provider you study with.
 The questions lean hard on applied judgment.
 A typical question gives you a realistic situation and four options, and more than one option usually sounds reasonable.
 The credited answer is the one that satisfies the legal obligation in play and respects the relationship you have with each person in the scenario, before anything that is merely good practice.